Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 MyApp.runtimeconfig.json
 ```

-Running `MyApp.exe` ensures that the required version of .NET runtime is available and then delegate execution to the target assembly through the .NET CLI.
+Running `MyApp.exe` ensures that the required version of .NET runtime is available and then delegates execution to the target assembly through the .NET CLI.
 If the runtime or any of its prerequisites are not found, then the user is prompted with an option to download and install the missing components automatically.

 > ⚠️ Make sure to include the `.config` file when distributing your application.